How to save money on the iPhone 11

 Apple has long offered an iPhone trade-in program that would net you credit towards the purchase of a new model, but this year the company is getting aggressive about it: The trade-in option is the first thing you see on the iPhone 11 order page.
 The "default" option is a $300 credit for an iPhone 8 Plus, but newer models can fetch you up to $600.

-Assuming you already own your old iPhone outright, and you're willing to part with it, the best deal on a new iPhone may well be the trade deal.
+Assuming you already own your old iPhone outright, and you're willing to part with it, the best deal on a new iPhone may well be the trade-in deal.

-If you're a Sam's Club member, you can get a $200 gift card (for use in the store) when you preorder any iPhone 11 model and activate service with AT&T, Sprint, U.S. Cellular or Verizon.
-Take note, however, that according to the fine print, you have a very narrow window in which to activate your phone and receive your gift card: between Friday, Sept.
-20, and Sunday, Sept.
+If you're a Sam's Club member, you can get a $200 gift card (for use in the store) when you preorder any iPhone 11 model and activate service with AT&T, Sprint, US Cellular or Verizon.
+Take note, however, that according to the fine print, you have a narrow window in which to activate your phone and receive your gift card: between Friday, Sept.
+20 and Sunday, Sept.
 22.

+Sprint's deal is just about the only true "freebie" option you'll find.
+With a qualified trade-in and a new line of service, you can get the iPhone 11 (64GB) for $0 down and $0 per month (in the form of bill credit).
+Want 128GB or 256GB?
+You'll pay $50 or $150 up front.
+Service plans range from $40-80 per month, which are Sprint's standard rates.

+So, what trade-ins qualify?
+Any iPhone 7 or newer.
+Assuming you're willing to lock in for 18 months, the phone really is free.

 Apple's trade-in deal is appealing if you want to walk away with an unlocked iPhone 11 you can take to any carrier.
 (These are the cheapest options for service, if you're interested.)
 But T-Mobile has a potentially better deal, especially for iPhone 7 owners looking to upgrade.